People Helping People

 in.
 Some of my activities over the years have included:

-secretary of the Spartans Basketball Club in Whyalla,
+secretary of the YMCA Basketball Club in Whyalla, South Australia.

 coached the under-16s and C-grade teams and was an active